Patriarchy: Feminist theory

+Slogan against patriarchy at the Warsaw demonstration in 2026.

 Feminist theorists have written extensively about patriarchy either as a primary cause of women's oppression, or as part of an interactive system.
 Shulamith Firestone, a radical-libertarian feminist, defines patriarchy as a system of oppression of women.
 Firestone believes that patriarchy is caused by the biological inequalities between women and men, e.g. that women bear children, while men do not.
 Firestone writes that patriarchal ideologies support the oppression of women and gives as an example the joy of giving birth, which she labels a patriarchal myth.
 For Firestone, women must gain control over reproduction in order to be free from oppression.
 Feminist historian Gerda Lerner believes that male control over women's sexuality and reproductive functions is a fundamental cause and result of patriarchy.

 Interactive systems theorists Iris Marion Young and Heidi Hartmann believe that patriarchy and capitalism interact together to oppress women.
 Young, Hartmann, and other socialist and Marxist feminists use the terms patriarchal capitalism or capitalist patriarchy to describe the interactive relationship of capitalism and patriarchy in producing and reproducing the oppression of women.
 According to Hartmann, the term patriarchy redirects the focus of oppression from the labour division to a moral and political responsibility liable directly to men as a gender.
 In its being both systematic and universal, therefore, the concept of patriarchy represents an adaptation of the Marxist concept of class and class struggle.

 Lindsey German represents an outlier in this regard.
 German argued for a need to redefine the origins and sources of the patriarchy, describing the mainstream theories as providing "little understanding of how women's oppression and the nature of the family have changed historically.
 Nor is there much notion of how widely differing that oppression is from class to class."
 Instead, the patriarchy is not the result of men's oppression of women or sexism per se, with men not even identified as the main beneficiaries of such a system, but capital itself.
 As such, female liberation needs to begin "with an assessment of the material position of women in capitalist society."
 In that, German differs from Young or Hartmann by rejecting the notion ("eternal truth") that the patriarchy is at the root of female oppression.